dryu99/boonwegig-pub/README.md

 - [ ] make scraper smarter
   - [ ] should be able to scrape posts with multiple days
     - [ ] once this is done reach out to venues like club bbang to encourage them to upload posts with text
-- [ ] think about to how to support crowdsourcing
+    - [ ] look into if its valid to handle scraping profiles with multiple links (might not be worth it given that not many profiles do this) https://www.instagram.com/_leson_theson/
 - [ ] optimize db queries in client lmao can split them up easily everythings doing too much rn
   - [ ] make queries do the bare minium of what they're supposed to do
 - [ ] look into forcing styling to go left for music event. rn its doing it automatically when the text gets long...